Hi-PACE/hipace/docs/source/run/parameters.rst

     accessible as ``rho_<plasma name>`` in ``diagnostic.field_data``.

 * ``hipace.deposit_n`` (`bool`) optional (default `0`)
-    If the number density of each plasma species should be deposited so that it is available as a diagnostic.
+    Whether the number density of each plasma species should be deposited so that it is available as a diagnostic.
     If ``n_<plasma name>`` is explicitly mentioned in ``diagnostic.field_data``, then the default will become `1`.

 * ``hipace.deposit_n_ion_levels`` (`bool`) optional (default `0`)